MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-consuming-wcf-services-with-the-wcf-basichttp-adapter.md

     -   These files are used for the send port using the [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] adapter to consume the sample [!INCLUDE[nextref_btsWinCommFoundation](../includes/nextref-btswincommfoundation-md.md)] service described in the metadata.

-### To deploy the sample BizTalk solution, BizTalkApp
+## Deploy the sample BizTalk solution, BizTalkApp

 1. Deploy the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] application as follows: